2 carjackings reported in Albany Park: police

 Police are warning Albany Park residents about a pair of carjackings reported in the area since last month.

-The first carjacking took place about 9:47 p.m.
+The first incident took place at 9:47 p.m.
 Feb.
 25 in the 4300 block of West Irving Park Road, according to Chicago police.
-The second incident happened about 12:12 a.m.
+The second at 12:12 a.m.
 March 8 in the 4200 block of West School Street.

 In each case, police said suspects approached victims in parked cars, flashed a handgun and ordered victims to get out of their vehicles.
 The suspects then got in and drove away.

-The suspect in the first carjacking was described by police as a 5-foot-4 man between 22 and 25 years old, accompanied by two other males.
+The suspect in the first carjacking was described by police as a 5-foot-4 man between 22 and 25 years old.

 Police describe the men involved in the second incident as two men between 20 and 30 years old.